Equim-chan/Mortal/docs/src/user/docker.md

 ```

 ## Prepare a trained model
-The Docker image does not contain any model file of Model, therefore it must be prepared separately under a directory, which will be demostrated as `/path/to/model/dir` below.
+The Docker image does not contain any model file of Model, therefore it must be prepared separately under a directory, which will be demonstrated as `/path/to/model/dir` below.
 In this example, snapshot `mortal1-b40c192-t22040618` is used.

 ## Example
 We are going to use Mortal to evaluate the next move for the scene shown in _Figure 1_.